Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 # Steps

-- We will take as starting point _01_hello_saga_ let's copy the content of that project and execute from bash / cmd the following command:
+- We will take as starting point _01_hello_saga_ let's create a subfolder named _frontend_ and copy the content of that project  and execute from bash / cmd the following command:

 Change directory to _./frontend_ and execute: